vlajos/vlajos.github.io/_posts/2015-07-02-add-browserstack-session-link-to-jenkins.md

   var link= 'https://www.browserstack.com/automate/sessions/' + sessionData.id_ + '.json';
 {% endhighlight %}

-Unfortunately this second link is protected with HTTP-Auth.
+Unfortunately, this second link is protected with HTTP-Auth.
-But the expected login/password here is not the API credentials, but the web user's...
+But the expected login/password here is not the API credentials, but the web user's one.
 So we have to allow Jenkins to use somehow one of our web user's credentials.

 The final code for this: